Ramsey properties and extending partial automorphisms for classes of finite structures: Irreducible substructure faithful EPPA

 \section{Irreducible substructure faithful EPPA}

-The proof of Theorem~\ref{EPPA} is a variant of the proof of clique-faithful EPPA by Hodkinson and Otto~\cite{hodkinson2003} combined with a proof of EPPA for purely functional language from~\cite{Evans2}.
+The proof of Theorem~\ref{EPPA} is a variant of the proof of clique-faithful EPPA by Hodkinson and Otto~\cite{hodkinson2003} strengthened for languages with unary functions.
 As in~\cite{hodkinson2003} our starting point is the following construction giving EPPA for relational structures and we verify coherency as in~\cite{Siniora2, Siniora}.

 \begin{thm}[Herwig \cite{Herwig1995}, coherency verified by Solecki~\cite{solecki2009}] For any relational language $L$, the class of all finite $L$-structures has coherent EPPA. \end{thm}